graph-level-anomalies/iGAD/README.md

-This is the repository of the paper "Dual-discriminative Graph Neural Network for Imbalanced Graph-level Anomaly Detection"
+This is the repository of the paper "Graph Neural Networks for Imbalanced Graph-level Anomaly Detection"